Practically dripping with magic, Writing-On-Stone Provincial Park makes for the perfect Southern Alberta day trip.

 Writing-On-Stone Provincial Park is located near the Montana/Alberta border and is about 44km from the Alberta town of Milk River.

-I drove into the park from Medicine Hat, which is only about an hour and a half away, and there were signs for Writing-On-Stone almost as soon as I first got on the highway.
+The park is an easy day trip from Medicine Hat, which is only about an hour and a half away, and there were signs for Writing-On-Stone almost as soon as I first got on the highway.

 Additionally, Writing-On-Stone is about a three-and-a-half-hour drive from Calgary, Alberta so, while it can be done in a day trip, I’d recommend staying overnight at either a campsite or in a nearby town.